UmeanNever/ParamRestore/README.md

 In the paper, we study five LLMs from two model families on the CBQA task and show that both the category and scale of fine-tuning data can influence model knowledge in unexpected ways.

-Our analysis further reveals that **up to 90% of parameter updates during SFT are unnecessary** and can even degrade model knowledge.
+Our analysis further reveals that **up to 90% of parameter updates during SFT are unnecessary** and can even undermine the model’s ability to leverage its knowledge when answering questions.
 Restoring some of the most heavily updated parameters in the fine-tuned model to their original values before SFT can significantly improve performance.

 This motivates a simple, effective, and generally applicable tool:
 **selectively restore subsets of parameters** in a fine-tuned model to their pre-SFT values and measure the resulting impact.

+For more information and a detailed introduction to parameter restoration, please refer to our paper.

 ## 🚀 Quick Start